Catholic Recipe: Green String Beans Saint Jacques

-A rather unusual and yet delicious way of preparing fresh string beans.
+A rather unusual and yet delicious way of preparing fresh string beans in honor of St. James.
 This dish can be served either as an appetizer or it can nicely accompany the main course of either fish, meat or eggs.

 1. Wash and clean the fresh string benas.
 Bring 2 quarts water to boil in a large saucepan, add the beans, cover the pan, and continue boiling over medium heat until the beans are tender.
 Don't overdo it, for the beans must remain firm.
 Fresh beans from the garden will cook more quickly than beans from the market.
 When the beans are tender enough, drain them, and set them aside.